 - I hope to do another “writing getaway” in October and the upcoming Writer's Conference in KC is also in October.

 Your prayers, encouragement and messages have blown me away.
 Thank you!
 I take them all to heart and I need them!
 Because this story isn't my story, but a story for everyone that I feel needs shared, I want to invite you in.

 If you'd like to help, here's what I need:

 A lot of agents/publishers want to see that a writer can build a following.
 So, I’m working on building this up!
-You can “Subscribe” to my blog with your email address through the box in the footer or the sidebar of this post.
-(Be sure to check your email and confirm.)
-Also, if you don’t yet, follow my writer’s Facebook Page.
+You can “Subscribe” to my email list.
+Also, if you don't yet, follow my writer’s Facebook Page.

 Pray for Publishing Direction.

 Will you pray with me for direction on publishing?
 Some writers only write the first 3 chapters of a book before they pitch it to agents and publishers, but I sense God wants me to keep writing this whole thing in its entirety.
 Once it's written, there are many routes to go: I could seek an editor; I could try to find an agent; or, I could write a proposal and pitch it to a publishing house directly or through a website upload.
 OR, I could pursue self-publishing and/or do a kickstarter campaign for funding.
 There’s a lot of options, and I’m praying for direction and clarity on which route to pursue.

 Thank you again for all of the support.
 I’ll keep you updated with how Part 2 goes!